Overview

 Want a year badge or custom label?

 a.
-Extend WidgetConfig
+Extend WidgetConfig:

-// In utils/config.tstheme: { // ...existing badge?: { text: string; bg: string; color: string; };}
+// In utils/config.tstheme: { // ...existing badge?: { text: string; bg: string; color: string; };}b.
+Add defaults to defaultConfig.

 c.
 Update editor form (search for other theme inputs).

 d.
-Render in w.tsx
+Render in w.tsx inside the layout:

-{cfg.theme.badge && ( <span style={{ background: cfg.theme.badge.bg, color: cfg.theme.badge.color, padding: '2px 6px', fontSize: 11, borderRadius: 4 }} > {cfg.theme.badge.text} </span>)}
+{cfg.theme.badge && ( <span style={{ background: cfg.theme.badge.bg, color: cfg.theme.badge.color, padding: '2px 6px', fontSize: 11, borderRadius: 4 }} > {cfg.theme.badge.text} </span>)}e.
+Link updates automatically—no backend change.

 2. Custom Animation on Track Change